inaimathi/langnostic/drafts/profiling-polymorphic-options.md

 CLJ>
 ```

 Not... that big a difference, it looks like.
 To a first approximation, in this specific case, `fast-generic-function` is much worse than the alternatives, taking more than double the time and more than 1000x the space of the next most performant option.
+This is pretty damning, given that the test was pared down specifically to conform to the limitations of `seal-domain` here.

-Maybe it makes up for it in the deeper tests?
+Moving on.

 ```
 CLJ> (lookup/insert/len-benchmark #'static-dispatch-== #'static-dispatch-insert #'static-dispatch-lookup #'static-dispatch-len :times 10000)